jamesjrnkhata/jamesjrnkhata.github.io/_posts/embedded_projects/2017-07-09-Water Heater Controller.md

     title: "Figure 18"
     weight: 18
 ---
-This project was an embedded controller offered to customers with Water Heaters (Geysers) with in-efficient thermostats or built-in temperature regulators.
+This project was an embedded controller offered to customers with Water Heaters (Geysers) with inefficient thermostats or built-in temperature regulators.
 Its purpose was to elevate the need for the customer to manually switch the Water Heater on and off.

 <h2 class="text-underline">Background / Challenge</h2>